 He is currently an advisor to the House of Commons Children, Schools and Families Select Committee and the Communities and Local Government Select Committee.
 He has published a number of books on cities and government, including Failure in British Government, The Politics of the Poll Tax (with David Butler and Andrew Adonis), Paying for Health, Education and Housing: How does the Centre Pull the Purse Strings (with Howard Glennerster and John Hills) and The Politics of London: Governing the Ungovernable City.

-Savvas Verdis is a senior research fellow at LSE Cities and a director at Siemens.
-He currently manages the Executive Education programmes of LSE Cities and co-designed the Executive MSc in cities.
-He previously worked in the advisory service of LSE Cities and led the research of the ninth Urban Age conference in Rio de Janeiro.
+Savvas Verdis is Deputy Director of the Executive MSc in Cities and a Senior Research Fellow.
+He previously worked as a director at Siemens and in the advisory service of LSE Cities, along with leading the research of the ninth Urban Age conference in Rio de Janeiro.
 He has consulted numerous city and national governments on their urban infrastructure strategies in countries such as Brazil, Turkey, Russia, Germany, Austria and the Netherlands.
 From 2009 to 2012, he was founder and CEO of Rankdesk, a property rating website for residential investors.
 He received his PhD from Cambridge University in 2007.

 Mark Watts serves as the Executive Director for C40 Cities Climate Leadership Group.
 Prior to joining C40, Mark was the Director of Arup’s energy consulting team based in London.
 Focused on cities and sustainability, he lead Arup’s partnership with the C40 group of cities committed to tackling climate change.
 Prior to joining Arup as a Director in 2008, he was the climate change and sustainable transport adviser to the Mayor of London, in which role the London Evening Standard described him as “the intellectual force behind Ken Livingstone’s drive to make London a leading light of the battle against global warming.”
 He led the development of London’s ground-breaking Climate Change Action Plan and the associated programme of projects to reduce London’s carbon emissions by 60% by 2025.
 Mark is a member of the Yale Climate Dialogue and is a member of the Advisory Group at WRI’s Ross Center for Sustainable Cities